Cavernas Las Quarteles, Sistema Zacaton

 Caves with fig trees

 Las Quarteles is a dry, comparatively level cave with large passages, at some places ceiling is quite high.
-Caves are located close to the land surface and there are many (at least 11) collapse sinks with sky and Mexican jungle above.
-Jungle comes inside the cave too: in some collapse sinks grow enormous fig trees – higerons, adding eerie, unusual aura to caves.
+Caves are located close to the land surface and there are many (at least 11) collapse sinks with the sky and Mexican jungle above.
+The jungle comes inside the cave too: in some collapse sinks grow enormous fig trees – higerons, adding an eerie, unusual aura to caves.
 Some rooms on caves are inhabited by numerous bats.

 In the northern and middle section of cave system the passages have variable cross-section while the southern part has more even passages: possibly formed under the water level.

-Unfortunately in some parts of the cave the cave formations have been damaged and cave disfigured by graffiti.
+Unfortunately in some places the cave formations have been damaged and cave disfigured by graffiti.

 - Marcus Gary, Las Quarteles, Sistema Zacatón, research homepage.
 Accessed on June 27, 2010